 - a.
-Support North East Catchment Management Authority's application to secure funding to construct a fish passage structure at the Bright and Porepunkah recreational weirs, providing: - i.
-There is sufficient budget to ensure any introduced structures are sensitive to the surrounding environment, especially from a functional and aesthetic perspective; and - ii.
-It can be demonstrated that any proposed in-stream infrastructure would not result in increased flooding risk within the townships. - b.
-Agree to take on the asset ownership of the fish passage structures at Bright and Porepunkah and associated operational and renewal responsibilities, should the North East Catchment Management Authority secure funding and construct the fish passage structures; and - c.
+Support North East Catchment Management Authority's application to secure funding to construct a fish passage structure at the Bright and Porepunkah recreational weirs, providing: - There is sufficient budget to ensure any introduced structures are sensitive to the surrounding environment, especially from a functional and aesthetic perspective; and - ii.
+North East Catchment Management Authority can demonstrate that any proposed in-stream infrastructure would not result in increased public safety or flooding risk within the townships. - b.
+Agree to take on the asset ownership of the fish passage structures at Bright and Porepunkah and associated operational and renewal responsibilities, subject to Council's current and future financial capacity to maintain its assets, should the North East Catchment Management Authority secure funding and construct the fish passage structures; and - c.
 Officers work closely with the North East Catchment Management Authority during the implementation of the fish passage structures.